winitzki/sofp/README.md

 # Current status of the draft

 Chapters 1-6 as well as some appendices and discussion chapters are ready after a second proofreading of the draft.
 Chapter 13 is in preparation.

+# Roadmap

+- Milestone 1 (achieved as of August 2019): chapters 1-6 are completed and available for purchase at lulu.com as a cheap (black/white) paperback.
+- Milestone 2 (ETA: end of 2019): chapters 1-13 are completed and available for purchase at lulu.com (black/white, cheaper) and blurb.com (color, more expensive) as both paperback and hardcover versions.
+- Milestone 3 (ETA: mid-2020): possibly adding chapters 14-16, the entire book is completed after possible revisions and input from readers.